cpbotha/cpbotha.github.io/content/posts/2004-09-26-ubuntu-drupal-and-more-odds-and-ends.md

 ---
 The Seagate 120G drive in my firewall machine died at the very young age of 8 months.
 I sent it in to Seagate via the RMA procedure and got a new one back within about 3 days, which I did find quite impressive.
 In the mean time, I started using a cheap-assed hardware firewall/router/modem thingy, which means I have a machine to play with.

-[Ubuntu][1] went on there without a hitch and I must say I&#8217;m VERY impressed.
-It&#8217;s Debian-based, but without all the crap that so sours the otherwise healthy Debian experience.
+[Ubuntu][1] went on there without a hitch and I must say I’m VERY impressed.
+It’s Debian-based, but without all the crap that so sours the otherwise healthy Debian experience.
 It also has a \*much\* shorter release cycle.
-Mark Shuttleworth, a South African who&#8217;s rich beyond belief but uses his money for really groovy things like being a space tourist and sponsoring deserving open source projects and whatnot, seems to be inspiration behind the whole project.
-I&#8217;m definitely convinced.
+Mark Shuttleworth, a South African who’s rich beyond belief but uses his money for really groovy things like being a space tourist and sponsoring deserving open source projects and whatnot, seems to be inspiration behind the whole project.
+I’m definitely convinced.

-I&#8217;m slowly migrating [my website][2] over to Drupal.
-After having installed the navigation module and solving a REALLY mysterious problem with FollowSymlinks breaking everything, it&#8217;s starting to look better and better.
+I’m slowly migrating [my website][2] over to Drupal.
+After having installed the navigation module and solving a REALLY mysterious problem with FollowSymlinks breaking everything, it’s starting to look better and better.

  [1]: http://www.ubuntulinux.org/
  [2]: http://cpbotha.net/